 Benefits Of Using Blood Meal In Your Garden

-- Your garden will be far more attractive if you feed your plants blood meal.
-Plants with plenty of nitrogen display large, lush, deep green foliage.
+- Your garden bed will be far more attractive if you feed your plants a blood meal.
+Plants with plenty of nitrogen display large, lush, deep green lush foliage.
 On the downside, too much nitrogen can interfere with fruit production, so don’t overdo it.

 - Blood meal can help heal your soil.
-If several growing season have depleted the soil nutriets blood meal can help bring it back to a natural balance.
+If several growing seasons have depleted the soil nutrients, blood meal can help bring it back to a natural balance.